jarmokivekas/hotosm-activation-gis-resources/README.md

     - in QGIS, use QuickOSM query for "natural"="coastline"
     - or download via export.hotosm.org or overpass turbo.
 2. OSM coastlines can be either polygons or lines.
 For coastlines that are represented as lines:
-    1. Make the coastline of every island is a single line, Vector Geometry > Dissolve
+    1. Ensure the coastline of every island is a single line, Vector Geometry > Dissolve
-    2. Convert the dissolved lies to polygons, Vector Geometry > Lines to polygons
+    2. Convert the dissolved lines to polygons, Vector Geometry > Lines to polygons
-3. Merge the OSM coastline polygons and the new polygons created in step 2.
+3. Merge the OSM coastline polygons and the new polygons created in step 2 into one layer.
 Vector general > Merge vector layers
 4. Create a buffer around the islands
-    1. Reproject to a projected CRS, e.g. `EPSG:3857`.
+    1. Reproject to a projected CRS (so buffer unit is in meters, not degrees), e.g. `EPSG:3857` (Pseudo Mercator).
 Vector general > Reproject layer
     2. Create the actual buffer, e.g 250 meters.
 Vector Geometry > Buffer
-5. Dissolve buffer output to rnsure there is only one polygon for the TM project area.
+5. Dissolve buffer output to ensure there is only one polygon for the TM project area.
 Vector geometry > Dissolve
-6. Export dissove output as geojson using `EPSG:4326` (WGS84) to use for project creation in TM
+6. Export dissolve output as geojson using `EPSG:4326` (WGS84) to use for project creation in TM.